roboticsoutreach/robohack-website/docs/tutorials/connecting-kit.md

 6. Connect the Arduino to the Pi by way of the USB-A (rectangle) to USB-B (square-like) cable.
-7. Connect the Servo Board to the Power Board by screwing the two 7.5mm (large) CamCons onto the opposite ends of a pair of wires, ensuring that positive connects to positive and ground to ground, and then plugging one end into a low power socket on the side of the Power Board and the other into the 12V socket on the servo board.
+7. Connect the Servo Board to the Power Board by screwing the two 7.5mm (large) terminal blocks onto the opposite ends of a pair of wires, ensuring that positive connects to positive and ground to ground, and then plugging one end into a low power socket on the side of the Power Board and the other into the 12V socket on the servo board.
 8. Connect the Servo Board to the Pi by way of another micro-USB cable; the USB A (rectangle) end goes into any USB socket on the Pi or connected via the USB hub, the micro-USB end goes into the Servo Board.
-9. To connect the motors, first screw two 5mm (medium) CamCons provided onto the opposite ends of a pair of wires.
+9. To connect the motors, first screw two 5mm (medium) terminal blocks provided onto the opposite ends of a pair of wires.
 You can then use this cable to connect a motor to the `M0` or `M1` port on the motor board.
 10. To connect a servo, push the three pin connector vertically into the